a5hik/ng-sortable/README.md

             allowDuplicates: true //optional param allows duplicates to be dropped.
     };

-That's what all you have to do.
+That's all you have to do.

 ##### Restrict Moving between Columns: